A seaside home with spectacular views of Bamburgh Castle and beaches.

 Family bathroom with bath and shower over, heated towel rail, basin and WC.

 Large lawned garden that wraps around the property.
 This is enclosed but is not dog-proofed.
 Patio area to the rear with garden furniture and a picnic bench.
-Garden room with beanbags and chairs.
+Garden room with table tennis, beanbags and chairs.
 Lawned garden to the front of the property with gated entrance.

 Laundry room with washing machine and dryer, separate fridge, and sink.